pixelmixer/readability-scanner/ml-service/README.md

-# ML Service - Optimized Docker Build
+# ML Service - GPU-Enabled Optimized Docker Build

-This ML service is optimized for fast Docker builds with comprehensive caching strategies to avoid re-downloading large Python packages.
+This ML service is optimized for fast Docker builds with comprehensive caching strategies and **NVIDIA GPU acceleration** for high-performance embedding generation.

 ## 🚀 Build Optimizations